ABOUT ME

-My name is Lee-Ann O'Brien
+Lee-Ann F. O'Brien

-Since 2017, I’ve served in several executive leadership roles, including Inspector of Field Operations and Acting Chief of Police.
-I’ve held my current position of Deputy Chief since 2018.
+In 2015, she made history as the first woman in her police department ever to be promoted above the rank of constable.
+Since 2017, she has served in several executive leadership roles, including Inspector of Field Operations and Acting Chief of Police — and has held the rank of Deputy Chief of Police since 2018.

 Breaking Trail is a raw and powerful story of healing from trauma, survival, and leadership as an Indigenous woman in policing.